ios-factor/ios-factor.com/factors/dependencies.md

 gem "cocoapods", "~> 1.5"
 ```

-To `Gemfile` and the automatically generated `Gemfile.lock` must be checked into version control.
+The `Gemfile` and the automatically generated `Gemfile.lock` must be checked into version control.
 Any build system can then run `bundle install` to install all Ruby-based build dependencies.

 #### JavaScript-based tooling